 Other cinematography/editing innovations are applied throughout the setup, including extreme long shots on Alcatraz Island, further drive home themes of alienation and loneliness.
 The extreme long shot of Walker cutting to close-ups of Walker diving into the San Francisco Bay's frigid water to escape evokes the symbolism of rebirth and baptism.
 Walker survived death, and now he is a driven man, no longer the patsy who followed Reese meekly into a disastrous situation.
 Revenge gives him rebirth.

 The Auditory Sensory Attack on the Narrative

 Reese's slow intonation about the simplicity of the caper to Walker at the film's outset crosscuts to Reese continuing the conversation from the floor at the office party.
 The former features a slow, deliberate calm tone of voice.
 The latter reveals massive anxiety.
 The former makes the caper sound believable.
 The latter makes the heist plans come off as outlandish.
 Is the office scene a false memory in the mind of Walker?
-Is the false memory how Walker should have perceived the pitch of the caper - absurd and unlikely to go smoothly?
-The audience never really knows.
+Is the false memory how Walker should have perceived the caper's pitch - absurd and unlikely to go smoothly?
+The audience never knows.

 Dreaming a Documentary